blankname201/linux-starter/README.md

+# Transparent Foods

 ## Legend
 Buyer
 Seller
-Unions, where they buy/sell in bulk, repackage and distribute in private channels if needed.
+Unions, where they buy/sell in bulk/provide teams/knowledge, repackage and distribute in private channels if needed.
 (Private, union-protected information, only members of the Union can view).

 ## Entry point 1.
 The entry point is the Buyer.